stonepros/stone/doc/man/8/stone-create-keys.rst

 .. option:: --cluster

-   name of the cluster (default 'ceph').
+   name of the cluster (default 'stone').

 .. option:: -t